 The ACMA is an independent statutory authority established under the Australian Communications and Media Authority Act 2005 (the ACMA Act).
 The ACMA operates under the Public Governance, Performance and Accountability Act 2013 (the PGPA Act).

-The ACMA is also responsible for the regulation of unsolicited communications under the Do Not Call Register Act 2006 and the Spam Act 2003.
+The ACMA is also responsible for administering the Interactive Gambling Act 2001 (including the National Self-exclusion Register established under that Act) and for the regulation of unsolicited communications under the Do Not Call Register Act 2006 and the Spam Act 2003.

 The key activities undertaken by the ACMA under these laws are: